Free playbook Before you spend $50K on AI, run this audit

 What if my ratio is negative?

 A negative ratio means your operating earnings are negative.
 You are relying on cash on hand or outside funding to pay your interest.
-This works for a short time during high-growth phases, but it's not sustainable.
+This works for a short time during high-growth phases, but it isn't sustainable.
 You need a plan to turn operations positive quickly.

 How often should I check this metric?

 Check this monthly.
 Waiting for quarterly reports creates blind spots.
-Tracking it monthly helps you spot trends early.
+Tracking your ICR monthly helps you spot trends early.
 If earnings dip slightly or variable rates tick up, you can adjust spending before you breach a loan covenant.

 How do I forecast future coverage ratios accurately?